-Each camp at the Goshen Scout Reservation has their own Leader's Guide.
+Each camp at the Goshen Scout Reservation has its own supplemental Leader's Guide.
 We encourage you to review these guides, as they hold information specific to the camp that you are attending that is additional to what is covered in this guide.
-Individual Camp Leader's Guides can be found at www.gotogoshen.org/information/forms-downloads/.
+Individual Camp Leader's Guides can be found at www.gotogoshen.org/ information/forms-downloads/.